-Kattegat and Belt Sea: Hazardous substances have elevated levels and biodiversity has an impaired status, while eutrophication is a problem mainly in the southern Kattegat and the Belt Sea.
+Kattegat and Belt Sea: Hazardous substances and biodiversity have an impaired status, while eutrophication is a problem mainly in the southern Kattegat and the Belt Sea.

-Kiel Bight and Mecklenburg Bight: Eutrophication, degraded biodiversity and contamination with hazardous substances are all significant issues.
+Kiel Bight and Mecklenburg Bight: Eutrophication, biodiversity and contamination with hazardous substances are all significant issues.